WillisMedwell/Graphics/README.md

 - **Demos** is a test project for whatever feature I'm working on.
 - **Test** is composed of unit and integration tests.

-Check out the online tests here...
+Check out the online tests [here!](https://willismedwell.github.io/Graphics)

 <details><summary><h2>Building</h2></summary>